zohrehj/timestamp_state_fields/README.md

 Treat timestamp columns as state fields in a model.

 ## Usage
-Call timestamp_state_fields on timestamp columns that represents the state of the object.
+Call timestamp_state_fields on timestamp columns that represents state of your model, e.g.

     Class Order < ActiveRecord::Base
       include TimestampStateFields